tbass134/DogBreedDectector/post.md

     return image.img_to_array(img)
 ```

-This uses a function inside Keras to load the image at the size we need(299x299) and converts it to a multi-dimensional numpy array (matrix)
+This uses a function inside Keras to load the image at the size we need (299x299) and converts it to a multi-dimensional numpy array (matrix).

-Next, we need to convert the labels(`basenji`, `scottish_deerhound`) into vectors, since our machine learning model can only deal with numbers.
-To do this, we'll use Scikit-Learn's [LabelEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html)
+Next, we need to convert the labels (`basenji`, `scottish_deerhound`) into vectors, since our machine learning model can only deal with numbers.
+To do this, we'll use Scikit Learn's [LabelEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html).

 Then we'll split the dataset into 2 matrixes, one for training and the other for testing.
-When we train our model, we'll use the data from the training set to train the model, then when we need to see how well it did, we'll test the model on the test set.
+When we train our model, we'll use the data from the training set to train the model, then, when we need to see how well it did, we'll test the model on the test set.

 [Source](https://colab.research.google.com/drive/1Y1hPUXaOAhSJv93rvXZ6p27tbBUvn0zN#scrollTo=Oc74pGmVvQKx)
 ```python